coolbnjmn/TutorialToastView/README.md

 ### V0.1.15
 Added close buttin icon, and tint it the right color.

+### V0.1.16
+Resource set in podspec correctly, should find close button

 If this is not enough customization, let me know!

 ## License